{{flagHref}}

 Structural and Physical Characteristics

 The structure of Aluminium Nitride single crystals is hexagonal.
-This arrangement gives the crystal its unique strength and heat conduction properties.
-Measurements show that thermal conductivity may reach up to 200 watts per metre per degree Celsius in optimised samples.
-In many cases, the physical integrity of the crystal means it can be used in both high-temperature and high-frequency applications.
-The physical beauty lies in its clear and well-organised lattice structure.
-Its flat surfaces and uniform grain size are preferred in electronics.
-Minor imperfections can change its behaviour.
-Thus, strict quality control is common in laboratories that produce Aluminium Nitride.
+This arrangement imparts unique strength and heat conduction properties to the crystal.
+Measurements indicate that thermal conductivity may reach up to 200 watts per metre per degree Celsius in optimised samples.
+In many instances, the physical integrity of the crystal allows it to be used in both high-temperature and high-frequency applications.
+Its clear and well-organised lattice structure contributes to its aesthetic appeal.
+Flat surfaces and uniform grain size are preferred in electronics.
+Minor imperfections can alter its behaviour.
+Therefore, strict quality control is common in laboratories that produce Aluminium Nitride.

 Property